Evaluation Tasks: Building Blocks for GenAI Evaluation¶

 Task Types¶

-Scouter provides two types of evaluation tasks:
+Scouter provides three types of evaluation tasks:

 | Task Type | Evaluation Method | Use Cases | Cost/Latency |